lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 `master` and `main` are now pointing to the same commit.
 As your new branch is now available remotely, you can re-configure any services or scripts or settings to use the new `main` branch.

-At the very least you'll need to use the (GitHub / BitBucket) web interface to set your new default branch to be `main`.
+At the very least you'll need to use the GitHub web interface to set your new default branch to be `main`.

-Once you have re-configured all services, to avoid confusion, I would recommend you delete the `master` branch now.
+Once you have re-configured all services, I would recommend you delete the `master` branch to avoid confusion.
 First, delete the `master` branch locally.

 ```
 git branch -d master